refinedev/refine/.changeset/lazy-crews-poke.md

     ```

 -   `initialFilter`, `permanentFilter`, and `defaultSetFilterBehavior` props are now deprecated.
 Use `filters.initial`, `filters.permanent`, and `filters.defaultBehavior` instead.
--   To ensure backward compatibility, `initialFilter`, `permanentFilter`, and `defaultSetFilterBehavior` props work as before.
+-   To ensure backward compatibility, `initialFilter`, `permanentFilter`, and `defaultSetFilterBehavior` props will work as before.

     ```diff
     useTable({